rotexsoft/slim-skeleton-mvc-app/documentation/QUICKSTART.md

 * **`README.md`:** Add documentation for your application here.

-* **`config/app-settings.php`:** Add settings that should be passed to the constructor of the `Slim\App` object instantiated in `public/index.php` here.
-See https://www.slimframework.com/docs/objects/application.html#application-configuration for more information.
+* **`config/app-settings.php`:** Add settings that should be passed to the constructor of the `Slim\App` object instantiated in `public/index.php` and also other environment specific settings needed by your application (like database credentials, etc.), here.
+These settings will be accessible via the **$container->get('settings')** entry in the container object for your application.
+See https://www.slimframework.com/docs/objects/application.html#application-configuration for more information on Slim related settings.

+    * This file should not be committed to version control (it has already been added (by default) to the `.gitignore` file for your application if you are using **git** for version control).
+Instead, it should be created by making a copy of **`config/app-settings-dist.php`** and then configured uniquely for each environment your application is to be deployed to.

+* **`config/app-settings-dist.php`:** A template file for creating **`config/app-settings.php`** in new environments your application will be deployed to.
+It should be version controlled.
+Store dummy values for sensitive settings, like database credentials for your application, in this file.

 * **`config/dependencies.php`:** Add dependencies to SlimPHP3's dependency injection container (i.e. Pimple) here.